ZonglinY/ZonglinY.github.io/_pages/about.md

 Research
 ======
-My current research centered around knowledge & reasoning in Natural Language Processing.
+My current research centered around Knowledge & Reasoning in Natural Language Processing.

 Some of my past representative research are: